Dead Moon Circus: PallaPalla

 PallaPalla (パラパラ, ParaPara) is the blue-haired, childlike member of the Quartet.
 She uses ball-based attacks.
 She is called the Magician of Balancing Balls.
 Her Sailor Guardian counterpart is Sailor Mercury, and her color is blue.
 Takeuchi listed her as being a bimbo, childish but yet smart.
-She is the youngest, which corresponds to the number of her asteroid, Pallas.
+She is the second sister, which corresponds to the number of her asteroid, Pallas.
 She was also named after the Greek goddess Pallas Athena.
 In the manga, it's revealed that she is actually Sailor Pallas (セーラーパラス, Sērā Parasu), one of the four protectors of Chibiusa.

 In the anime, she speaks in third person and is equally childish as she is in the manga.
 Nevertheless, she shows some signs of cleverness, such as pointing out that the arrangement of the curtains is wrong in one episode (when no one else saw it), setting up a popular dentist office in another, and using a doll to manipulate the Sailor Guardians in yet another.
 The other Amazonesses think she is very dangerous; in one episode she rips the head off her own doll as a cure for its toothache.
 She often summons ball-like lemures or uses dolls as part of her attacks, and likes to attack groups of people rather than one at a time.
 All of the Lemures she summons have two faces, a good one and an evil one, reflecting her own dual nature.

 She is voiced by Machiko Toyoshima in the original anime, and by Sumire Morohoshi in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, her name is changed to "Parapara" and her voice is supplied by Jen Gould.
 In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
 1 and 2, she is voiced by Xanthe Huynh.
 In the musicals, she is played by Kurumi Nishijima and Seira Saeki.